aloparev/hackNewsVue/README.md

 https://moodle.htw-berlin.de/mod/bigbluebuttonbn/view.php?id=774135

-Similarly, we have Telegram group, if you wish to participate, please contact one of us:
+Similarly, we have a Telegram group, if you wish to participate, please contact one of us:

 Andrej Loparev:
 Andrej.Loparev@Student.HTW-Berlin.de